lukiwieser/baysed-chess/README.md

 ### Web Interface

-A web interface for watching two chess engines play against each other.
+A web interface for watching two chess engines play against each other:

 ```console
 python scripts/web.py --e1 BayesianMCTS --s1 Stockfish --e2 ClassicMCTS --s2 Stockfish
 ```

+The web interface should then be up and running at `http://localhost:8080`.
 You can customize with the same command-line arguments as `main.py`.

 ### Board Analyzer